Come and Have a Look Around Our Practice

 Toys, Toys and more toys!

-We keep a colourful range of fun toys, collars and lead.
+We keep a colourful range of fun toys, collars and leads.
 You are welcome to come in and browse.
-We also keep a range of pet foods in stock, including the "fur-ball" and "neutered-cat" range.
+We stock shampoo's food bowls etc for cats, dogs and small furries.

 We are very happy to try to source anything that we don't have in stock.

-Puppy parties take place in our waiting room.
+Puppy Pre-School takes place in our waiting room.
 This has the benefit of not only socialising the puppies but also they associate coming to the Practice with enjoyable experiences and are, therefore, less worried when they visit us in the future.

 Puppies come in all sizes!
 Some parties are very popular